Dynamic dispatch: C++ implementation

-Go and Rust implementation
+Go, Rust and Nim implementation

 In Go, Rust and Nim, a more versatile variation of early binding is used.

 Vtable pointers are carried with object references as 'fat pointers' ('interfaces' in Go, or 'trait objects' in Rust).

 This decouples the supported interfaces from the underlying data structures.
 Each compiled library needn't know the full range of interfaces supported in order to correctly use a type, just the specific vtable layout that they require.
 Code can pass around different interfaces to the same piece of data to different functions.
 This versatility comes at the expense of extra data with each object reference, which is problematic if many such references are stored persistently.

 The term fat pointer simply refers to a pointer with additional associated information.
 The additional information may be a vtable pointer for dynamic dispatch described above, but is more commonly the associated object's size to describe e.g. a slice.